 Down But Not Out: Off you go again, still in search of that elusive Perfect Mortgage.
-Around the corner is yet another bank, where they'll go for all your terms - monthly payments, balloon, A.P.R., everything - except ...they are a Canadian lender, which means their interest compounds semiannually.
+Around the corner is yet another bank, which goes for all your terms - monthly payments, balloon, A.P.R., everything - except ...they are a Canadian lender, so their interest compounds semiannually.

 Hmm...
 How do you compute a monthly payment with interest that compounds semiannually?
-Doesn't the payment period always need to match the interest period (the D.I.P.) on the HP-19B? ....Yep.
+Doesn't the payment period always need to match the interest period (the D.I.P.) on the HP-17B? ....Yep.